owasp-modsecurity/ModSecurity-nginx/README.md

 # Usage

 ModSecurity for nginx extends your nginx configuration directives.
-It adds six new directives and they are:
+It adds seven new directives and they are:

 modsecurity
 -----------